 Fact:

 Diabetes causes more deaths a year than breast cancer and AIDS combined.
 Having diabetes nearly doubles your chance of having a heart attack.
-The good news is that good diabetes control can reduce your risks for diabetes complications.
+The good news is that good diabetes control can reduce your risks for diabetes complications like cardiovascular diseases, kidney failure, and nerve damage.

 Myth: